-The City will proactively reach out to local faith-based groups to educate the groups on opportunities available to develop affordable housing at their properties.
+The City will proactively reach out to local faith-based groups and community-serving non-profits to educate the groups on opportunities available to develop affordable housing at their properties.
 Specifically, by October of 2024, the City will contact Southwest Church, located in east Indian Wells, in an area of highest opportunity, to help encourage the development of new housing opportunities in an area of the City where new development can be supported by infrastructure, goods, and services.
-Following the City's outreach to faith-based groups, the City hopes to promote the development of at least 30 new housing units affordable to lower-income families at faith-based sites.
-The City understands the housing challenges of extremely low-income households, which are a subset of very low income households who earn 30 percent or less of the median income.
-This income group is most likely to experience a housing crisis when faced with rent increases, foreclosure, or other adverse event.
-The City will collaborate with housing developers to seek state, federal, and other appropriate funds and incentives targeted for the development of housing affordable to extremely low-income households through this strategy and the strategy developed in Program 6.
+The City will also coordinate with service providers such as Lift to Rise to identify interest in developing or partnering with a housing developer, as well as potential sites owned or administered by the organization to accommodate affordable housing.
+Following the City's outreach to faith-based groups and non-profits, the City hopes to promote the development of at least 30 new housing units affordable to lower-income families at faith-based sites.
+The City will identify potential funding opportunities for affordable housing and will work with churches and faith-based groups to identify at least 2 projects during the planning period and assist in the preparation of a funding application.
+The City will prioritize its assistance to projects in in areas of affluence with relatively higher incomes (Census Tracts 451.23 and 451,25).